 The iPod-compatible cable below has also been confirmed to work, it does not require the camcorder swap.

-Note that instead of such an A/V cable, you could also use an adapter like this.
+Note that instead of such an A/V cable, you could also use an adapter.
 Note that the same reservations as for the cables apply, it might not work, or the signals may come out of the wrong plugs.
 Also, normally it's more of a hassle to use and more expensive, but you might have one lying around you can try:

 6) Analog Audio cable